Find providers

 Cognitive-Behavioral Therapy (CBT)

-CBT is a psychological treatment proven to be effective for a variety of issues including addiction, ADHD, marital problems, eating disorders, depression, and anxiety.
+Cognitive behavioral therapy (CBT) is a psychological treatment proven to be effective for a variety of issues including addiction, ADHD, marital problems, eating disorders, depression, and anxiety.
 The basis of CBT resides in understanding negative thought patterns and changing faulty or unhelpful ways of thinking while discovering ways of coping with psychological issues.

 Medication